 Other than that, you’ll find the drive easy enough — while you will be gaining elevation, it will happen gradually, and you won’t be caught off guard by many sharp turns and steep edges.

 If you’re not from Colorado and are coming from far away, you might need to rent a car before starting this trip.
-We suggest browsing RentalCars.com as it aggregates all the major car hire companies helping you find the best deal available.
+We suggest browsing RentalCars.com as it aggregates prices from major car hire companies helping you find a great deal.

 Alternatively, you can also rent a motorhome or RV from Outdoorsy which has a huge selection of options available.